newmancroos/ReactJs/README.md

 ### createEntityAdapter

 A function that generate s set of prebuilt reducers and selecotrs for performing CRUD operations on a <b>normalized state strucutre</b> containing instances of a particular types of data object.
 These reducer functions may be passed as case reducers to createReducer and createSlice.
-They may also be used as "mutating" helper functions inside of createReducer and createSlice.
+They may also be used as "mutating" helper functions inside of createReducer and createSlice.<br/>
 Reference : https://redux-toolkit.js.org/api/createEntityAdapter